AJThurston/svytldr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of svy.tldr is to provide basic, formatted values from complex survey data.
+The goal of svytldr is to provide basic, formatted values from complex survey data.
 It is basically just a wrapper for the srvyr package.
 This package is predominantly for working with factor variables.